 Most of these professionals are very generous with information which will increase college graduates and students skills.
-Job openings are also posted on those platforms and job hunting becomes easy for those in need.

 Learn on the job

-Some students may be lucky since their colleges organize job shadows.
+Some students may be lucky since their colleges organise job shadows.
 For those that don’t, job shadows become the students initiative either when in college or after graduation.
 Some of the benefits of job shadowing are; the student gains quality work experience for resume development.

 Drop The Beginner’s Syndrome